scantist/user-docs/docs/en-US/SCA/index.md

 <hr class="thick" />

-{{companyConfig.COMPANY_NAME}} SCA follows a comprehensive scanning process to analyze your project’s components, detect vulnerabilities, and assess associated licenses.
+{{companyConfig.APP_NAME}} SCA follows a comprehensive scanning process to analyze your project’s components, detect vulnerabilities, and assess associated licenses.
 The results involved in the scanning process are as follows:

 ### Components Identification